iaurg/all-challenges/Bin2Dec/README.md

 ## Extras by me

 - [x] A wonderful style
-- [ ] Do a hard mode binary convert using mathematical function
+- [x] Do a hard mode binary convert using mathematical function

 ## Time

 First MVP: 47m
 Creating UI and styling css/html elements: 1h 10m
+Handcraft binary convertor and read about binary: 1h 06m

 ## Useful links and resources